 Other popular countries include Mexico, Panama, Colombia, Thailand Japan & South Korea.

-Mexico is definitely the cheapest, but has the shadiest reputation.
+Mexico is definitely the cheapest, but may not have the best reputation.

 Japan & South Korea are quite a bit further away but Stem Cell treatments in these countries are much more regulated & considered safer.
 They’re also not that much more expensive either.